swcool/swcool.github.io/_posts/2014-02-24-markdown-cheat-sheet.md

 **View**

-> Lorem ipsum
+> This is the first class item
-> dolor sit amet
+> That is the second class item

-> Lorem ipsum dolor
+> These are the
-sit amet
+third class items

 > Level one
 >